Eureka Lithium Corp.: Eureka Lithium Corp Completes LIFE Financing

-Each Unit consists of one (1) common share in the authorized share structure of the Company ("Share") and one (1) Share purchase warrant ("Warrant"), with each Warrant entitling the holder to purchase a Share at an exercise price of $0.205 for a period of 24 months from the date of issuance.
+Each Unit consists of one (1) common share ("Share") and one (1) Share purchase warrant ("Warrant"), with each Warrant entitling the holder to purchase one Share at an exercise price of $0.205 for a period of 24 months.

-In connection with closing of the Private Placement, the Company paid cash finder's fees in the aggregate of $19,771.50 and issued a total of 131,810 finder's warrants (each, a "Finder's Warrant").
-Each Finder's Warrant is exercisable into a Share at an exercise price of $0.205 until for a period of 24 months from the date of issuance.
-The Finder's Warrants are subject to a statutory hold period of four months and one day following the closing date of the Private Placement in accordance with applicable Canadian securities laws.
-The net proceeds from the Private Placement are intended to be used for exploration expenses on the Company's Nunavik properties and for general and administrative expenditures.

 The Units issued under the Private Placement were sold to purchasers pursuant to the listed issuer financing exemption ("LIFE Exemption") under Part 5A of National Instrument 45-106 - Prospectus Exemptions, in all the provinces of Canada, except Quebec.
 Because the Private Placement was completed pursuant to the LIFE Exemption, the securities issued in connection with the Private Placement will not be subject to resale restrictions in accordance with applicable Canadian securities laws.